 In addition, on both macOS and iOS, some apps may require you to log in to a remote server, which in turn performs authentication and authorization.

 To Learn More

-For a more detailed conceptual overview of authentication and authorization in OS X, read Authentication, Authorization, and Permissions Guide.
+For a more detailed conceptual overview of authentication and authorization in macOS, read Authentication, Authorization, and Permissions Guide.

 You can also learn about other Apple and third-party security books in Other Security Resources.